vojtechsedlak/courtney/site/content/_index.md

 ---
-title: Eating Disorder and Youth Counselling
+title: "Eating Disorder and Youth Counselling "
-subtitle: Helping you be your best self.
+subtitle: Finding a Path Forward
 quote: " “Vulnerability is the birthplace of innovation, creativity and change.” "
 author: -Brenee Brown
-image: img/jay-mantri-tfyi0qox08c-unsplash.jpg
+image: img/website1.jpeg
-full_image: img/irina-iriser-2y4de8sdhlc-unsplash.jpg
+full_image: img/website2.jpeg
 blurb:
   heading: About Courtney
-  text: As a Registered Clinical Counsellor and a Holistic Nutritionist I offer a
+  text: As a Registered Clinical Counsellor and a Holistic Nutritionist I offer
-    variety of counselling services online and in-person in Victoria, BC.
+    counselling services for individuals struggling with disordered eating and youth virtually and in-person in Victoria, BC.
   profile: img/courtney-r.png
 intro:
   heading: Counselling Services